stuartnelson3/coredns/GOVERNANCE.md

 ## Expectations from Maintainers

-"Every one carries water."
+Every one carries water....

-Making a community work requires input/effort from every one.
+Making a community work requires input/effort from everyone.
 Maintainers should actively participate in Pull Request reviews.
 Maintainers are expected to respond to assigned Pull Requests in a *reasonable* time frame, either providing insights, or assign the Pull Requests to other maintainers.

-Every Maintainer is listed in the top-level [OWNERS](https://github.com/coredns/coredns/OWNERS) file, with their Github handle and an (possible obfuscated) email address.
-Every one in the `reviewers` list is a Maintainer.
+Every Maintainer is listed in the top-level [OWNERS](https://github.com/coredns/coredns/blob/master/OWNERS) file, with their Github handle and a possibly obfuscated email address.
+Everyone in the `approvers` list is a Maintainer.

 A Maintainer is also listed in a plugin specific OWNER file.

 A Maintainer should be a member of `maintainer@coredns.io`, although this is not a hard requirement.
-A Maintainer that hasn't been active in the CoreDNS repository for 12 months is considered inactive.

 ## Becoming a Maintainers

-On successful completion (it was merged) of a (large) pull request, any current maintainer can reach to the person behind the pull request and ask them if they are willing to become a CoreDNS maintainer.
+On successful merge of a significant pull request, any current maintainer can reach to the author behind the pull request and ask them if they are willing to become a CoreDNS maintainer.

 ## Changes in Maintainership